TalaikisInc/Quantrade/README.md

 It's a beta, because it was changed many times over those few months, requires code reviews, which will be done after deciding how it will or should look when operable, and most importantly, - remaining validation functionality.

+Public website does nothing currently, and I am sometimes working on more simplistic to end users approach with much higher trading frequency than this project.

 ## TODO

 * ~~API~~